yago1994/wagyo-lo/README.md

 2. Visit `http://localhost:3000` to access the UI.
 The root route renders `index.hbs`, which includes the input form and client scripts under `public/`.

-3. Submitting the form triggers `apicall.js`, which shows a loading state and sends the prompt to the Fastify POST endpoint (`/`).
+3. Submitting the form triggers the client logic in `public/ui-control.js`, which shows a loading state and sends the prompt to the Fastify POST endpoint (`/`).
 The server logs the inbound payload, forwards it to OpenAI, and returns the generated code as JSON.

 4. The API response is parsed client-side, converted into DOM nodes, and injected into the live A-Frame scene.
 Revisions pass the previous response back to the server so OpenAI can build upon existing code.